Explore the sweet and the savoury with Junior Food Explorers – Sydney’s go-to for early learning nutrition

 The great part about teaching children about nutrition means getting kids hands-on and exploring food in a variety of ways.
 Although messy, it’s invaluable.
 Food and its science is one of my great passions and I've always loved sharing my creations and knowledge with others.
 Being involved in the kitchen from a young age I know helped me to develop many life skills, like understanding what goes into many of our foods, basic science and math, and appreciating the difference between whole or authentically prepared foods vs. those that are commercially made.

 I first became interested in nutrition after a lengthy period of deteriorating health about 15 years ago, which turned out to be coeliac disease.
 While my symptoms dissipated with dietary management, my memories of living with chronic illness didn't.
 I became much more appreciative of good health and wanted a career helping others.

 Later on with motherhood, an interest in childhood nutrition and feeding naturally transpired.
 Then due to my youngest child experiencing sensory-related feeding difficulties, further exploration of the feeding side of nutrition and its intricacies became necessary.

-At Junior Food Explorers, we don't just focus on growing healthy bodies, but minds as well.
-We do this by promoting healthy food relationships, which is more than just healthy eating — it underpins it.
+At Junior Food Explorers, the focus isn't just on growing healthy bodies, but minds as well.
+This is done by promoting healthy food relationships, which is more than just healthy eating — it underpins it.

 Why Junior Food Explorers for your early learning centre?